-The ldap\first\message() and ldap\next\message() functions will return NULL when no more messages exist in the result set to be returned.
+The ldap first message() and ldap next message() functions will return NULL when no more messages exist in the result set to be returned.
 NULL is also returned if an error occurs while stepping through the entries, in which case the error parameters in the session handle ld will be set to indicate the error.

-The ldap\count\messages() function returns the number of messages contained in a chain of results.
-It can also be used to count the number of messages that remain in a chain if called with a message, entry, or reference returned by ldap\first\message(), ldap\next\message(), ldap\first\entry(), ldap\next\entry(), ldap\first\reference(), ldap\next\reference().
+The ldap count messages () function returns the number of messages contained in a chain of results.
+It can also be used to count the number of messages that remain in a chain if called with a message, entry, or reference returned by ldap first message(), ldap next message(), ldap first entry(), ldap next entry(), ldap first reference(), ldap next reference().

-12.19 Parsing Search Results
+14.19 Parsing Search Results

-The following calls are used to parse the entries and references returned by ldap\search().
+The following calls are used to parse the entries and references returned by ldap search().
 These results are returned in an opaque structure that should only be accessed by calling the functions.
 Functions are provided to step through the entries and references returned, step through the attributes of an entry, retrieve the name of an entry, and retrieve the values associated with a given attribute in an entry.

-12.19.1 Stepping Through a List of Entries
+14.19.1 Stepping Through a List of Entries

-The ldap\first\entry() and ldap\next\entry() functions are used to step through and retrieve the list of entries from a search result chain.
-The ldap\first\reference() and ldap\next\reference() functions are used to step through and retrieve the list of continuation references from a search result chain.
-The ldap\count\entries() function is used to count the number of entries returned.
-The ldap\count\references() function is used to count the number of references returned.
+The ldap first entry() and ldap next entry() functions are used to step through and retrieve the list of entries from a search result chain.
+The ldap first reference() and ldap next reference() functions are used to step through and retrieve the list of continuation references from a search result chain.
+The ldap count entries() function is used to count the number of entries returned.
+The ldap count references() function is used to count the number of references returned.

-''' LDAPMessage ldap_first_entry( LDAP ld, LDAPMessage res ); LDAPMessage ldap_next_entry( LDAP ld, LDAPMessage entry ); LDAPMessage ldap_first_reference( LDAP ld, LDAPMessage res ); LDAPMessage ldap_next_reference( LDAP ld, LDAPMessage ref ); int ldap_count_entries( LDAP ld, LDAPMessage res ); int ldap_count_references( LDAP ld, LDAPMessage res ); '''
+''' LDAPMessage ldap first entry( LDAP ld, LDAPMessage res ); LDAPMessage ldap next entry( LDAP ld, LDAPMessage entry ); LDAPMessage ldap first reference( LDAP ld, LDAPMessage res ); LDAPMessage ldap next_reference( LDAP ld, LDAPMessage ref ); int ldap count entries ( LDAP ld, LDAPMessage res ); int ldap count references ( LDAP ld, LDAPMessage res ); Parameters are as follows: '''